zmnix/lukittu/README.md

 - Ensure Docker is running before starting the databases.
 - Make sure to have all environment variables filled correctly in the `.env` file.
+- If you encounter dependency issues, try running `pnpm install --force` to refresh dependencies.

 ## Community & Support